Willis Resilience Expedition

+Data Collection

+Data collection regarding the climactic conditions in Antarctica was a primary motivation of the expedition.

 Weather Station Deployment

-Liautaud and Stoup deployed a lightweight weather station, the ColdFacts-3000BX, developed at the Delft University of Technology and was untested in Antarctica.
-The weather station was deployed near Union Glacier camp and tested over a period of five weeks, relaying meteorological data every 30 minutes.
+A lightweight weather station was deployed near Union Glacier camp.
+It was tested for five weeks and transmitted meteorological data every 30 minutes.
+The weather station, named ColdFacts-3000BX, was developed at the Delft University of Technology.
+Previous models had been deployed primarily to the Arctic Ocean.

 Isotope Hydrology Sampling

-The Expedition also undertook a “coast-to-Pole-to-coast” survey of Antarctic stable isotope trends, covering hundreds of kilometers of previously unstudied territory.
+The Expedition also undertook a “coast-to-Pole-to-coast” survey of Antarctic stable isotope trends, a large portion of the territory sampled was previously unstudied.
 These observations provided new information on the rate of change in Antarctic temperatures in recent years.
 Samples were sent to the International Atomic Energy Agency Isotope Hydrology laboratories for analysis.

 Transcontinental Tritium Study

 The team conducted a transcontinental study of the deposition rate of tritium, a radioactive isotope of hydrogen, across Antarctica.
 The relatively short half-life of tritium means it can be used to date snow and ice up to around 150 years old.
 The data can then be used to better understand the global water cycle, which is intrinsically linked to changes in climate.
 This was the first large-scale study of tritium in Antarctica since tritium returned to normal levels following the spike caused by thermonuclear tests in the 1960s.
 The samples were sent to GNS Science, a New Zealand Crown Research Institute, for analysis.